The CMS Playbook: Five plays to nail multi-carrier delivery management

 Collating, formatting and transmitting consignment data to carriers, in an old school model, is done on a consignment by consignment basis.
 Intelligent, multi-carrier teams are smarter.

-For a modern operation, the process can be engineered so that shipments meeting pre-set conditions can be automatically manifested.
+For a modern operation, the process can be engineered so that consignments meeting pre-set conditions can be automatically manifested.
 And that can be super simple to manage within the CMS UI, so the control is totally with you.

 For example, this could be done based on specific business need; such as manifesting eligible consignments to a certain carrier at a certain time, based on carrier collection times from the warehouse.